 Eg: 2 X 6 = 12 is a natural number

 4 X 0 = is a whole number, where 4 and 0 are also whole numbers.

-Division of two natural numbers and whole numbers may or may not result in natural and whole numbers respectively.
-It means if the result is in fraction or decimal, then they are not considered as natural and whole numbers.
+Division of two natural numbers and whole numbers may or may not result in natural and whole numbers, respectively.
+If the result is in fraction or decimal, they are not considered as natural and whole numbers.